 ✔ 100% outdoor experience: Students have the opportunity to make nature their classroom for the day and apply their learning through hands-on experiences.
 Each season provides unique opportunities to integrate curriculum into outdoor experiences.

-✔ Innovative long-term mentoring approach: We adopt an innovative mentoring approach that integrates emergent learning, visual and performing arts, mindfulness practices, loose parts play, and games.
+✔ Innovative mentoring approach: We adopt an innovative mentoring approach that integrates child-led experiential learning, visual and performing arts, mindfulness practices, loose parts play, and games.
 Instructors use students’ natural curiosity as a catalyst to engage them in learning.
-We typically meet with classes weekly or monthly throughout the school year, working with the same students year after year to build relationships and foster growth.
 Learn more about our approach here.

 ✔ Experienced mentors: Our Instructors have a wide range of expertise, including naturalist knowledge, wilderness skills, arts, history and education.
 They bring a shared passion for delivering inspiring outdoor experiences, and a commitment to Pine’s values of life-long learning and community.
 Our Instructors are all first aid certified and have up to date background checks.